openbmc/openbmc/poky/documentation/test-manual/understand-autobuilder.rst

 failure logs or the time taken to run the tests, may also be included.

-Resulttool is part of OpenEmbedded-Core and is used to manipulate these json results files.
+Resulttool is part of OpenEmbedded-Core and is used to manipulate these JSON results files.
 It has the ability to merge files together, display reports of the test results and compare different result files.

 For details, see :yocto_wiki:`/Resulttool`.